 It is almost always in your best interest to enter a not guilty plea at the initial hearing and allow time for the charges and the evidence to be evaluated.
 In many instances, an initial hearing on a misdemeanor charge can be waived if the defendant is not in custody and his attorney has filed a written waiver of the initial hearing.
 If a waiver is granted the defendant will not have to appear for an initial hearing and additional court dates will be scheduled and the dates provided to you and your attorney.

 Once your attorney enters an appearance on your behalf, he or she will request from the prosecutor a list of witnesses, copies of any and all police reports, statements from any alleged victims and witnesses, and any physical evidence that the State intends to use against you.
 This evidence is known as "Discovery".
 Indiana law requires that the prosecutor provides in discovery any evidence that the State intends to use against you at trial.
 The prosecution is also required to turn over any evidence it is aware of which is "exculpatory" or favorable to the defendant.
 In addition, Indiana law provides that the Defendant's attorney can take a statement from any potential witness in the case, under oath and recorded by a court reporter.

-Such a statements is known as a "Deposition", and although not used in every case, can be a valuable tool for preparing your defense.
+Such a statement is known as a "Deposition", and although not used in every case, it can be a valuable tool for preparing your defense.
 The defense is also required to provide a witness list and other discovery to the State prior to trial as well.